cypherpunk-academy/2064/en/096_2064_The Cypherpunk Academy.md

 Lasse has only been with him twice in all his time!"

 Miraculous: "Yes, yes.
-You fucked up, you cypherpunk!"
+You fucked up, you Cypherpunk!"